Dog and Cat Spay and Neuter Services in St. John, IN

 Spay and neuter surgeries are most beneficial to pets when they are done at the right time.
 So what is the right time?

 First, every pet is different--depending on their breed and health/medical history, the timing can vary.
-However, in most cases, we recommend spaying/neutering cats around 4 months, and dogs between 6-12 months.
+However, in most cases, we recommend spaying/neutering cats around 6 months if they are the appropriate weight, and dogs between 6-12 months.
 Small and medium-sized dogs can usually be safely spayed/neutered at 6 months, but large and extra-large breeds typically have to wait longer.
 This is because larger breeds have a slower growth rate, which is affected by their hormones.
 Spaying/neutering too soon can impact their joint development.